The Shallows (film): Filming

-Principal photography on the film began on October 28, 2015 in New South Wales, Australia.
+Principal photography began on October 28, 2015, in New South Wales, Australia.
 Filming also took place at Lord Howe Island, Mount Tamborine, Queensland and Village Roadshow Studios.
-It originally was going to be filmed on the Gulf Coast of Texas near Galveston, but the filmmakers were denied a film permit for safety reasons.
+It originally was going to be filmed on the Gulf Coast of the United States near Galveston, but the filmmakers were denied a film permit for safety reasons.
 Filming wrapped on January 15, 2016.

 Much of the film was shot in a tank using bluescreens for effects.
-Still, Collet-Serra wanted to avoid the "more stylized look" of similar films using the set up and estimated that 10% of the film was shot on location in order to "trick" the audience into believing the setting was real: he explains: "Every scene has one shot that is real, and the other 99% is not – but the one real shot tricks you".
+Still, Collet-Serra wanted to avoid the "more stylized look" of similar films using the setup and estimated that 10% of the film was shot on location in order to "trick" the audience into believing the setting was real: he explains: "Every scene has one shot that is real, and the other 99% is not – but the one real shot tricks you".
 The shark was made entirely through computer-generated imagery, which was only completed close to the start of the marketing campaign for the film. /Film noted that the use of CGI was unusual for Collet-Serra, as he typically used practical effects as opposed to the digital ones required by the shoot.
 Kelly Richardson was the lead stunt double in all the action scenes in the film, and Isabella Nichols was the lead surf double.
-Lively ended up performing a few of her own stunts though, including a shot where her character breaks her nose.
-In reality, Lively really did hurt herself in that scene and the blood on her nose is real.
+Lively ended up performing a few of her own stunts, including a scene where her character breaks her nose and has an actual injury.